codersMom/angular100-labs-2020-06-22/Ch02-Creating-projects/1-explore-project/README.md

 ## Part 1 - start project and view output

-1. Open your **my-angular-albums** project in VSCode.
+1. Open your **my-angular-albums** project in VS Code.
 If you already had the project open and running, view the terminal and stop the server.

 2. Open the file \src\index.html.
 Notice it is quite empty.